 - You shouldn’t have to water very often, especially if you put the lid on at night.
 Do a quick check with your finger and if it’s dry, water.

 - These miniature gardens don’t last forever.
 You’ll need to refresh your planting eventually so you can continue to enjoy it all year.

-- Glass container — try to avoid etching or patterns, as they can block sunlight and your view
+- Glass container with a large mouth — try to avoid etching or patterns, as they can block sunlight and your view

 - Plants that like moist conditions

 - Landscape fabric

 - Organic potting mix